 Frequently Asked Questions

 We have a contract through Department of Human Service that allows them to make a referral to us and there is no charge to the ward.
 You can reach them at 810-767-2202.
 We also have a contract through the Senior Millage for wards 60 years and older that is also free to the ward.
 Our private pay fee is $200 per month.

 What do I need to do to have your agency appointed Guardian / Conservator?

 You can call the office and see if we have any slots available.
 If we are available a referral can be made at that time.
-You can also call the Department of Human Service at 810-767-2202 and have them make a referral.
+We typically have a 3-6 month waitlist.

 Is there a separate fee for Guardianship and Conservatorship?